vineetkia/vineetkia/README.md

 * 💼 I'm a Software Development Engineer at **Openlink Financial**, a cutting-edge fintech company in the heart of New York City.
 * 🏆 Former **Microsoft Student Ambassador** and **Technical Head** at the Technology And Gaming Club, VIT Vellore.
-* 💻 4+ years of battle-tested experience in Core Software Development, wielding:
+* 💻 4+ years of battle-tested experience in Core Software Development.
   - 💠 C++
   - ☕ Core Java
   - 🔷 C#